AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

    ![Additional publish regions status information on the Environments tab](assets/additional-publish-region-status-environments-tab.png)

->[!TIP]
->
->If there are any issues reported with additional publish regions:
+If there are any issues reported with additional publish regions:

->
->1.
-Please be patient.
+1. Please be patient.
 Cloud Manager will continuously try to recover the region and it may become available at any time.
->1.
-If the problem persists after a number of hous, you can remove the additional publish region and re-add it (either the same region or another region) to trigger a complete deployment.
+1. If the problem persists after a number of hours, you can remove the additional publish region and re-add it (either the same region or another region) to trigger a complete deployment.

->
->   * How long you wait for the system to recover on its own before taking additional action depends on the imediate impact of the failure.
+How long you wait for the system to recover on its own before taking additional action depends on the immediate impact of the failure.

->   * If a region and 90% of your users are in that region, then that region should recover quickly.
+* If a region fails and 90% of your users are in that region, then that region should recover quickly.
->   * If only 10% of of your users are in the failed region, it can likely stay down for longer.
+* If only 10% of of your users are in the failed region, it can likely stay down for longer.

->
->Please note that in any case, traffic will always be routed to the other closest region that’s online.
-If you continue to see issues, please reach out to Adobe Customer Care.
+Please note that in any case, [traffic will always be routed to the other closest region that’s online.](/help/operations/additional-publish-regions.md) If you continue to see issues, please reach out to Adobe Customer Care.

 ## Updating Environments {#updating-dev-environment}